Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of replicas in a single shard

-- 6-8 is still ok.
+3 is a 'golden standard'.
+Up to 6-8 is still ok.
 If you have more - it can impact the zookeeper traffic.

 ## Number of zookeeper nodes in the ensemble